KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20 pt. 2.md

 					- Wow, and I thought I was an ass.
 You know how your gonna spend your 30 silver pieces?
 			- Mark: "I'll be in touch, you'd do well to forget her and all of mess this entirely."
 				- Party leaves facility with Peacekeepers that stopped the fighting.
 Who will ask what they were doing
-					- Fades to black, outro song
+					- Fades to black, end credit song
 - **END OF ACT 2**

 ###### **If Side With Daliah**
 - **Next steps**
-	- Escape in car, next steps and

-Mark will tell them to ask any contacts they no, ANY, abut getting help to jump a Seelie Court transfer car Will have to head to certain location depending on who they call
+	- Escape in car, Mark asks for a high level Wizard or Spellcaster and will tell them to ask any contacts they know, ANY, abut getting help to jump a Peacekeeper transfer car thats transporting her to a facility
+		- Mark drops them off, says they will help her
+		- Will have to head to certain location depending on who they call and will receive the
+	- Will get the scroll pell, will talk to the giver of the spell scroll
+		- "Oh, and if your so theoretically inclined to jump a convoy, make sure to send me the coordinates after so that a special friend of you and I can scoop up some of the parts and gear left over"
+			- Tartarus
+				- "Know that spell scroll's cause is enough for The Peacekeeper force to murder you?
+I know Jackson and he definitely is not one to use another human as a mass nuke of destruction.
+He'd try and help them."
+				- "Well, lets get Mark's super spy people on this.
+See where it goes."
+					- Send it to Mark via the mail system
+						- Fast forward day
+	- Ok, plan is all set, meet me in Sigil, we can set up some delivered equipment.
+	- Meeting point, Tartarus speaks
+		- "Jumping your own force now, probably the most powerful in the universe?
+Stepping up your game.
+Not taking over worlds but its close... ish.
+You trying to knock me off the terrorist podium"
+			- "Good luck with the Op.
+As for the chick, she bought a one way ticket to Far Realm hell, tried to play everyone and cut the breaks.
+Draggin us along now."
+	- Meet with Mark and some of his crew
+		-

 83347 reed